nselby/nselby.github.io/_posts/2016-08-29-When-Security-Monitoring-Provides-Neither-Security-Nor-Monitoring.md

 <p>Now, in my opinion, a reasonable person might believe that this meant that, in exchange for their money, they would be getting a team of certified security analysts to compile and sift through voluminous network data, 24 hours a day, seeking and finding threats that could disrupt their business. </p>

 <p>I think that security professionals should help customers review these kinds of contracts.
 I think we should make it easier for customers to understand what they should expect.
 I think we owe it to our customers to provide some kind of contract review, some Service-Level-Agreement coaching as part of larger security gigs, so that they don't get snookered.
-Sure, caveat emptor holds true.
+Sure, <em>caveat emptor</em> holds true.
 But every time we complain that people don't care about security, or when we comment that dumb users and dumb customers are behind breaches, let's ask ourselves whether we as an industry are earning the trust of our customers, those who we serve.</p>

 <p>I sure hope we are. </p>